Elvinooooo/holbertonschool-low_level_programming/more_functions_nested_loops/README.md

-Here we will write the tasks "C - Functions, nested loops"
+Here we will write the tasks "C - MORE Functions, nested loops"